timo-cmd/Juno-lang/README.md

 A little dynamic, class-based programming language.
 Built on top of JS.
 Very smooth.

 Written for educational experiences.
 I’ve used less than 650 lines of artesian, Handcrafted, JavaScript code.
 I’ve implemented it during a boring, rainy week. :).
-Juno is a dynamic, declerative and functional programming language.
+Objective - Juno (Called  Juno) is a dynamic, declerative and functional programming language.
 I've designed it to provide the best simplicity, but also the most efficiency for dynamic programming.

 ### Syntax